RishatTalukder/Problem_solving/notes/2016 Maximum Difference Between Increasing Elements.md

   _We can use a nested loop to check every pair of elements, but this will be inefficient because the time complexity will be O(n^2)._

 - **Optimized Strategy:**
   **Although the O(n^2) approach works, there is a more efficient way to solve this problem using a single pass through the array.
-Keep this pattern in mind if you encounter a problem where you need to din the maximum or minimum of a sequence of elements you can use [[prefix_sum]] algorithm.
+Keep this pattern in mind if you encounter a problem where you need to din the maximum or minimum of a sequence of elements you can use [[Prefix_Sum]] algorithm.
 But there is a catch prefix sum is a modified version of another [[dp]] algorithm called [[kadane's_algorithm]].**

   _"Kadene's algorithm keeps track of the past, only if it's valueable"_